2019 European Games: Volunteers

 The start of the volunteer selection began in September 2017 during the "Dobrofest" and registration ended on 1 April 2019.
 In April 2019, the head of the volunteer network for the Games, Nadezhda Anisovets, said that the appeal resulted in 24,000 applications, much larger than the 8,000 needed for the Games.
 Most of them are students of Belarusian universities.
 Applications were also received from 52 other countries including Russia, Australia, the USA, Mexico, and Egypt.
 The basic requirements for the candidate are communication skills and high English-language proficiency.
 The selected volunteers will be involved in over 34 functional areas.
 Each volunteer will be given a special uniform, badges and souvenirs.

 On June 30, 2019, Tony Moore performed his composition “We Are The Light” at the closing ceremony of the European Games 2019 in Belarus.
 The song was written to honour the 8000 volunteers who helped host the Euro Games in Minsk 2019.

-Opening ceremony

-The Opening ceremony was held at National Olympic Stadium Dinamo and ran from 22:10 to 00:45 FET.
-It was produced by Russian company Art City 5, and was directed by Alexander Vavilov (Belarus) and Alexei Sechenov (Russia).
-Augmented reality imagery was used during the ceremony.
-The main musical performers were Anna Netrebko, Ilya Silchukov with Elena Salo and Dimash Kudaibergen.
-During the parade of nations, Greece entered the stadium first.
-The host nation Belarus marched last, while other countries entered in English alphabetical order.
-Each delegation is escorted by girls in dresses representing the Kupala wheel, a symbol of the sun for Eastern Slavs decorated with traditional Belarusian ornaments.
-Attending the ceremony was President Alexander Lukashenko, who opened the games, Janez Kocijančič of the European Olympic Committee, as well as other foreign delegations such as Igor Dodon representing Moldova, Aleksandar Vučić representing Serbia as well as Dmitry Medvedev and Ramzan Kadyrov representing Russia.
-Georgian President Salome Zourabichvili, who was due to attend the ceremony, left early due to the civil unrest in the Georgian capital of Tbilisi.

-Closing ceremony

-The Closing ceremony was held at National Olympic Stadium Dinamo and ran from 22:00 to 23:50 FET.
-In attendance were IOC President Thomas Bach, Russian President Vladimir Putin, Tajik President Emomali Rahmon, and Armenian President Armen Sarkissian.